-OAO Gazprombank.
-At 30 June 2009, the Group's debt included a Russian rouble denominated loan from OAO "Gazprombank" in the amount of RR 2,833 million which was consolidated as a result of the acquisition of OAO "Yamal LNG" (see Note 4).
-The loan bears average interest rate of 18.5 percent per annum and is repayable in December 2010.
+Gazprombank.
+At 30 September 2009, the Group's debt included a Russian rouble denominated loan from OAO Gazprombank in the amount of RR 2,887 million, which was consolidated as a result of the acquisition of OAO "Yamal LNG" in May 2009 (see Note 4), inclusive of an additional RR 54 million withdrawn after the close of the acquisition.
+The loan bears an interest rate of 18.5 percent per annum and is repayable in December 2010.

 On 11 August 2009, NOVATEK's Board of Directors and Management Committee approved a loan in the amount of RR 3,500 million at an annual interest rate of 15.0 percent to OAO "Yamal LNG".
-The proceeds will be used to fully repay OAO "Yamal LNG" debt to OAO "Gazprombank" ahead of its maturity schedule.
+Post balance sheet date, in October and November 2009, that amount was allocated and used by OAO "Yamal LNG" to fully repay the outstanding debt to Gazprombank ahead of its maturity schedule.